Mathématique: Chapter 55

 Young looked up.

 Jackson had Vala’s hands again, and the man’s eyes shone in the candlelight.
 “He’s a mathematician and he’s missing.
 Do you remember him?
 Nicholas Rush.”
-Jackson smiled at her and cocked his head.
+Jackson smiled, small and warm.
 “You called him ‘gorgeous.’
 He’s about Dr. Lam’s height.
 Great hair.
 Square glasses.
 Attitude to spare.
-Says ‘fuck’ more frequently than you’d think an Oxford man would.”
+Says ‘fuck’ more than you’d think an Oxford man would.”

-“That was the first day,” Vala murmured, smiling faintly at nothing Young could see.
+“That was the first day.”
+Vala smiled faintly at nothing Young could see.
 “You built a bed.
 For Colonel Young.
-You measured the space for it.
-For the bed.
+You measured the space.
 To see if it would fit.
-And then you built it there.
 It came out of a box that was much too flat.
 I’d never seen such a thing.”

-“IKEA is, arguably, humanity’s greatest achievement,” Jackson whispered.
+“IKEA is, arguably, humanity’s greatest achievement,” Jackson agreed.
 “We built that bed together.
-You and me.
-Remember?”
+You and me.”

-“I kicked it, actually,” Jackson whispered, watching the monitor, where, presumably, he could see the inside of Young’s apartment from Vala’s perspective.
-The way she had darted toward the door and flung it open for Jackson, who’d stood there, Young’s neighbor in a sloppy fireman’s carry, a put-upon expression on his face.
+“I kicked it.”
+Jackson watched the monitor, where, presumably, he could see the inside of Young’s apartment from Vala’s perspective.
+The way she’d darted to the door and flung it open for Jackson, who’d stood there, Young’s neighbor in a sloppy fireman’s carry, a put-upon expression on his face.
 “I didn’t have a free hand.”

 “And I said,” Vala murmured, “that doesn’t look like the last of the furniture.”